thanhnhanlam/cse15l-lab-reports/lab-report/lab-report-2-week-4.md

 ![Code Change With Extra Line][Commit Extra Line]

+The **failure-inducing** input that prompted me to make that change is **adding an extra line at the end of the file**.

-Link to the test file for the corresponding failure-inducing input.
+Link to the test file for this failure-inducing input.

 The symptom of the failure-inducing input:
 ```
 Exception in thread "main" java.lang.OutOfMemoryError: Java heap space
 at java.base/java.util.Arrays.copyOf(Arrays.java:3511)